-5.5 Cross-sectional weights Waves 3-11
+5.5 Cross-sectional weights Waves 3-8

-The cross-sectional weights for Wave 3-10 are computed for the following groups:
+The cross sectional weights for Wave 3-8 are computed for the following groups:

-- Longitudinal sample members (i.e. those given a longitudinal weight) - Cohort 3 core members (new entrants at Wave 3) - Cohort 4 core members (new entrants at Wave 4) - Cohort 6 core members (new entrants at Wave 6) - Cohort 7 core members (new entrants at Wave 7) - Cohort 9 core members (new entrants at Wave 9) - Cohort 10 core members (new entrants at Wave 10 or Wave 11)6 - Cohort 11 core members (new entrants at Wave 11) - Wave non-responders (those core members from a previous cohort who return to the study having missed a previous wave)
+- Longitudinal sample members (i.e. those given a longitudinal weight) - Cohort 3 core members (new entrants at Wave 3) - Cohort 4 core members (new entrants at Wave 4) - Cohort 6 core members (new entrants at Wave 6) - Cohort 7 core members (new entrants at Wave 7) - Wave non-responders (those core members from a previous cohort who return to the study having missed a previous wave)

 The cross-sectional weights were calculated separately for each cohort.
 In each case the weighting aimed to adjust for differences in the propensity to respond amongst key sub-groups.
-The final step in the calculation of the cross-sectional weight involved computing a scaling factor to ensure that the original sample (Cohort 1) and refreshment samples (Cohorts 3, 4, 6, 7, 9, 10, and 11) were represented in the same proportions, with respect to age, in which they appear in the population (based on the mid-year household population estimates for the year in which fieldwork started provided by the Office for National Statistics).
-For example, for Wave 11 weights this would be the 2023 mid-year household population estimates.
+The final step in the calculation of the cross-sectional weight involved computing a scaling factor to ensure that the original sample (Cohort 1) and refreshment samples (Cohorts 3, 4, 6 and 7) were represented in the same proportions, with respect to age, in which they appear in the population (based on the mid-year household population estimates for the year in which fieldwork started provided by the Office for National Statistics).
+For example, for Wave 8 weights this would be the 2016 midyear household population estimates.